On the stability of utilitarian aggregation: Approximate utilitarian aggregation

-The Sequential $\epsilon$-Strong Pareto axiom builds upon $\epsilon$-Semistrong Pareto by incorporating the additional requirement described in part (b) of Definition \ref{definition: sequential epsilon strong}.
-For constant sequences of alternatives, it reduces to the added condition in $\epsilon$-Strong Pareto when compared with $\epsilon$-Semistrong Pareto.
-More generally, it prevents a pair of alternatives $x$ and $y$ from being approached by sequences of alternatives $(x_{n})$ and $(y_{n})$ in which, for some individual $i$, $x_{n}\succ_{i}y_{n}$, while for all other individuals $j\neq i$ and the DM, the preferences $x\pref_{j}y$ hold along with the approximate optimality condition in (\ref{equation: nearly preferable}) \textit{in the limit}.
+The Sequential $\epsilon$-Strong Pareto axiom builds on $\epsilon$-Semistrong Pareto by adding the requirement described in part (b) of Definition \ref{definition: sequential epsilon strong}.
+When applied to constant sequences, part (b) reduces to the additional condition that distinguishes $\epsilon$-Strong Pareto from $\epsilon$-Semistrong Pareto.
+Notably, the Sequential $\epsilon$-Strong Pareto axiom prevents a pair of alternatives $x$ and $y$ from being approached by sequences of alternatives $(x_{n})$ and $(y_{n})$ such that, for some individual $i$, $x_{n}\succ_{i}y_{n}$, while for all other individuals $j\neq i$ and the DM, the preferences $x\pref_{j}y$ (for $j\neq 0$) hold along with the failure, in terms of utility, of the strict form of the approximate optimality condition in (\ref{equation: nearly preferable}) \textit{in the limit}.